matthewjmiller/mattmiller/CV.md

 Technical Writing, College of the Ozarks, fall 2018.
 Also taught spring 2020 as an independent study.

-Technical writing lab instructor for Agricultural Engineering Fundamentals, College of the Ozarks, spring 2020.
+Agricultural Engineering Fundamentals: Technical Writing Lab, College of the Ozarks, spring 2020.

 Readings in Western Civilization, College of the Ozarks, five sections, fall 2018-spring 2020.